knative/docs/docs/eventing/sources/pingsource.md

 from the pull request.

-## Create a consumer (Knative service)
+## Create a consumer

-To verify that the PingSource is working, create a simple Knative service that receives CloudEvents and writes them to `stdout`.
+To verify that the PingSource is working, create a simple Knative service that receives CloudEvents and writes them to standard out.

 {{< tabs name="create-service" default="YAML" >}}
 {{% tab name="YAML" %}}
-Create the service from stdin by running:
+Create the service from standard input by running:

 ```shell
 cat <<EOF | kubectl create -f -